"I can't remember any games... Show me the best!"

 95LX

-The 95LX has MS-DOS 3.22 built into a ROM chip, along with a collection of PIM (Personal Information Management) applications.
+The 95LX, launched in April 1991, has MS-DOS 3.22 built into a ROM chip, along with a collection of PIM (Personal Information Management) applications.
 At its core it runs an NEC V20 CPU, which is similar and pin-compatible with the Intel 8088 used in the first IBM PC and IBM PC/XT computers.

 100LX